'Too late to leave': Bushfires out of control across southeast Australia

 In South Australia, two people died on Kangaroo Island, a popular holiday spot not far off the coast, taking the national toll from this week’s fires to 12.
 Twenty-one people remain unaccounted for in Victoria, down from 28 reported on Friday.

-- Click on links to see maps posted by emergency services in NSW and Victoria to predict the spread of fires on Saturday: bit.ly/2QnjU9L and bit.ly/2sL7dfR
+- Click on links to see maps posted by emergency services in NSW and Victoria to predict the spread of fires on Saturday: here and here

 Following are highlights of what is happening across Australia: